norbybaru/modularize/README.md

 # Modularize

-The package encourage implementation of modular app.
+The package encourage implementation of modular pattern for your Laravel project.
-You can easily generate modules with this package for your Laravel app.
+You can easily start your modular journey with this simple package and generate only files you need.

-This package support Laravel 5.3 +
+A module is like a Laravel package, it has some views, controllers or models.

 ## Installation